ktaylor63/southeast/site/content/wildlife/mammals/carolina-northern-flying-squirrel.md

 ---
-title: 'The Carolina northern flying squirrel'
+title: 'Carolina northern flying squirrel'
 scientific: 'Glaucomys sabrinus coloratus'
 description: 'The Carolina northern flying squirrel is an American endangered species found in North Carolina, Virginia and Tennessee.
 It is typically found at high elevations in mixed red spruce-northern hardwood and spruce-fir forests.'
 type: species-profile